digital-clinical-safety-alliance/dcsp-test-bmi-safety-docs-in-place/CS-documents/docs/compliance-signoffs/compliance-signoffs/compliance-signoff-1.md

-# DCB 0129 compliance assessement
+# DCB 0129 compliance assessment

 ### Sign-off name
-Start of project
+First sign off at beginning of project

 ### Health IT system
 {{ project_name }}

 ### Version number
-0.0.0.1
+0.01

 ### Release number
-0.0.1
+0.05

 ### Date of release
-None
+2024-02-29

 ### Release notes
-Start of the project
+Right at the start

 -----